cs3157/recitations/recitation-9.md

 But finally, after months of dealing with those pesky invalid reads, memory leaks, and so on, we can transition into a new language that permits a much friendlier way to handle strings: C++!

 ### Classes/Structs in C++ ###
 Before we go into strings in C++, let's talk about the basics of `class`es and `struct`s first.
-Although we can define a `struct` in C++ the same way we do in C, structs tend to get much more complicated in C++ than their C predecessors.
-Here is the `struct Pt` example we all know and love:
+Although we can define a `struct` in C++ the same way we do in C, `structs` tend to get much more complicated in C++ than their C predecessors.
+But let's start with the C++ version of the `struct Pt` example from Jae's lecture notes:

 ```cpp
 struct Pt